server82/server82.github.io/README.md

 * Warships are &#x1F7E2; VALID TARGETS at all times unless:
   * They are participating in an Armada
 * Stations may be raided at any time.
+  * Poaching resources from a raid you did not participate in is not allowed, and considered a violation of these RoE.
+  * OPC survey ships recalling from a raid are &#x1F7E2; VALID TARGETS

 ### Exceptions